Mr-Smyth/nodejs-with-expressjs/docs/databases.md

-### Setting up a relationship between user and product
+### Setting up a relationship between user and product - using Mongoose

 #### In models - product schema